-- Not being able to update your apps on MacBook can cause some problems, but this guide should help.
+- Not being able to update your apps on MacBook can cause serious problems.

 - For more useful and easy to follow Mac fixes, visit our dedicated Mac Fix Hub.

-What to do if the App Store won’t update apps on Mac?
+What can I do if the App Store won’t update apps on Mac?

 1. Reinstall the problematic application